*2007au:WWQ#31,4:16-24|

 (9) redirection of public spending toward education, health, and infrastructure

-By time the USA invaded Iraq [ID], the Washington Consensus had become notorious as a way for Western multinationals [transnational corporations] to buy and bully their way into poor countries, to impose Western rules and values, and to conduct a form of soft imperialism, disguised as the distilled and disinterested wisdom of the West.
+By the time the USA invaded Iraq [ID], the Washington Consensus had become notorious as a way for Western multinationals [transnational corporations] to buy and bully their way into poor countries, to impose Western rules and values, and to conduct a form of soft imperialism, disguised as the distilled and disinterested wisdom of the West.
 [Walker:22]

-Globalization 3.0 =
+Globalization 3.0 = 21st Century,

 *2001de11:China acceded to membership in WTO.
-Walker suggests this might have been the beginning of the third phase of globalization, characterized by what Walker calls “tectonic shifts” in global economic power.
-China and India were, at the time of the writing of this article, showing signs of displacing the USA-dominated era of globalization 2.0.
-“The West can no longer set the rules for world trade" [Walker:19]
+For Walker, this marked the beginning of a third phase of globalization, characterized by what Walker calls “tectonic shifts” in global economic power.
+China and India were, at the time of the writing of Walker's article, showing signs of displacing the USA-dominated "Globalization 2.0".

 India, with its combination of economic progress and democracy, is more promising than China, says Walker.
+But how decisive is "democracy" in the new world recipe for development?

-(1) Mercosur (South America) [W#1] [W#2]
+(1) Mercosur (South America) [W#1 | W#2]

-(2) ASEAN (Association of South East Asian Nations) [W#1] [W#2] [W#3].
+(2) ASEAN (Association of South East Asian Nations) [W#1 | W#2 | W#3].
 "ASEAN+3" now includes China, Japan & South Korea

-(3) SCO (Shanghai Cooperation Organization) [W#1] [China, Russia & several Central Asian states (that area that the CIA has popularized inaccurately as "Eurasia" or (in a tone of arch belittlement) "the Stans").
-Iran, India & Pakistan have “observer” status in SCO].
-SCO emphasizes cooperative and coordinated construction of roads and other means of transport, including an "interstate-style" north-south road, petroleum pipelines, energy grid linking Russia w/SE Asia via Iran.
-SCO is pushing now to have USA military bases removed from those areas where they have expanded in recent years.
+(3) SCO (Shanghai Cooperation Organization) [W#1 | W#2 | W#3] is made up of China, Russia and several Central Asian states (that area that the CIA has popularized far too narrowly as "Eurasia" or (in a tone of arch belittlement) "the Stans").
+Iran, India and Pakistan have “observer” status in SCO.
+SCO emphasizes cooperative and coordinated construction of roads and other means of transport, including an "interstate-style" north-south highway, petroleum pipelines, energy grid linking Russia w/SE Asia via Iran.
+SCO is pushing now to have USA military bases removed from those areas where they were placed during the USA-led war in Iraq and Afghanistan

 *2007my:Some foreign exchange reserves reported by Hedge Fund Research =